GeminiDRSoftware/astrodata/README.rst

     - [x] Set up coverage and testing workflows
     - [x] Set up pre commmit hooks
-    - [ ] Set up documentation workflow
+    - [x] Set up documentation workflow
-    - [ ] Update testing
+    - [x] Update testing
-        - [ ] Find/generate fake data for testing
+        - [x] Find/generate fake data for testing
-            - [ ] Could use `astrofaker`_?
+            - [x] Could use `astrofaker`_?
-            - [ ] Does astropy have a fake data generator?
+            - [x] Does astropy have a fake data generator?
-            - [ ] Do we need to generate more than edge cases?
+            - [x] Do we need to generate more than edge cases?
-            - [ ] Does astrodata outside of dragons even need to test on data?
+            - [x] Does astrodata outside of dragons even need to test on data?
 Is it reducing anything?
+                  - Yes, it does need some real WCS in fits data to test on for, e.g., slicing.
+But this can be downloaded from the archive and skipped if the archive is inacessible.
-        - [ ] Update tests requiring local data to use fake data
+        - [x] Update tests requiring local data to use fake data
-        - [ ] Update tests requiring remote data to use fake data
+        - [x] Update tests requiring remote data to use fake data
-        - [ ]
+            - Ended up using the remote data alongside fake data

 License
 -------